Milo175/UTMB-Analysis-Pommeret/README.md

 4.	**Easiest vs. Hardest Races**: Determine which races were the most and least challenging over the years.
 5.	**Performance Over Time**: Investigate whether the athlete's UTMB Index improves over time.
 6.	**Seasonal Performance Trends**: Assess if race performance varies depending on the time of year.
-7.	**Country-Based Performance**: Identify in which countries the athlete performs best and worst.
+7.	**Country-Based Performance**: Identify whether atlete performs best in home or away races.
 8.	**Average Pace by Category**: Calculate average pace (min/km) for each race category.
 9.	**Ranking vs. Distance**: Explore whether ranking percentile tends to drop in longer races.
 10.	**Climbing Efficiency**: Identify which race had the highest elevation gain per hour (meters/hour).